 Depending on what the QR code is used for, they allow the potential customer to act in the here-and-now and this form of marketing increases the likelihood that the customer will act as the QR code's 'call to action' requests.
 These codes are used to save time in that they can be used to irradicate the need to input an email address, website URL, telephone number and so on.

 So, what else can QR codes be used for I hear you ask?
 The answer to that question is for pretty much anything that they can be linked to digitally!
 They can be linked to a coupon/special offer, a text message, a survey, contact details or a business card, details of how to enter a competition/contest, a geo-location (for mapping/tracking), a video (E.g. tutorial, movie trailer, virtual tour or business/services intro), a recipe or simply a specific website landing page such as an online shop or product and the list goes on.

 QR codes don't have to be boring either, they are customisable so the style can be changed, colours can be tailored to that of your brand's, it's possible to incorporate logos or an icon that represents your 'call to action' e.g. perhaps the code is to encourage new social media likes.
 QR codes are also measurable and allow for the provision of analytics and they are also changeable in that they can be created without allocating a specific link for their end destination until such a time that it is decided what that link will be and the marketing campaign goes live (dynamic codes).

 So if you're a consumer, you have easy ways to get interactive with your favourite brands, products and service providers and as a business, you have an opportune way to get interactive with your existing customers or to generate new business.
 Educators even have fun with QR Codes teasing their students and even sending them on wild goose chases!

 Check it out, scan one of the codes above to connect with us via your preferred social media.... the hint is in the icon!

-If you enjoyed this article and want more like it, please sign up for our newsletter below.
+If you enjoyed this article and want more like it, remember to sign up for our newsletter.